Battle of Hürtgen Forest: Aftermath

-The Battle of Hürtgen Forest has been referred to as a stalemate that consumed large amounts of resources on both sides.
+The battle of the Hürtgen ended in a German defensive victory and the whole offensive was a dismal failure for the Allies.
 The Americans suffered 33,000 casualties during the course of the battle which ranged up to 55,000 casualties, included 9,000 non-combat losses and represented a 25 percent casualty rate.
 The Germans had also suffered heavy losses with 28,000 casualties—many of these were non-combatants and prisoners of war.

 The surprise German Ardennes offensive caught Allied forces off guard.
 The Germans attacked with nearly 30 divisions; including the elite 1st SS, 2nd SS, and the 12th SS Panzer Divisions, with the northernmost point of the battlefront centered on Monschau.
 They forced a large salient in the American lines almost 60 mi deep at its maximum extent.
 However, the Germans never came close to their primary objective, the capture of Antwerp.
 The Ardennes Offensive came to a complete halt in early January, when German forces in the northern shoulder of the bulge were blocked by a strong American defence, the destruction of bridges by American engineers, and a lack of fuel.

 In early February, American forces attacked through the Hürtgen Forest for the final time.
 On 10 February 1945, the Rur Dam was taken by American forces and the forest itself was not cleared until the 17th when the 82nd Airborne Division reached the Roer river.